 1 || USE ADAPTIVE PAPER

 Using adaptive paper can give a child added visual cues for where to start and stop letters.
-All letters should start at the top of the paper, so I like to use the green for “go”, red for “stop” type paper (My favorite is from Fundanoodle).
+All letters should start at the top of the paper, so I like to use green for “go”, and red for “stop” type paper.
 You can also use a red or green highlighter or marker.

 Sky/Ground paper is also successful for many kids.
 You can use a blue highlighter for the sky and brown for the ground.